How we support the community

 Working with communities

 Some Primary Health Tasmania projects include working directly with local communities, and supporting community-led activities where appropriate.
-Two great examples are our work coordinating the Tasmanian component of the National Suicide Prevention Trial, and collaborative projects to assess and shape health services in some local municipalities.
+This includes collaborative projects to assess and shape health services in some local municipalities.

 Scoping and planning local health services